Prototype-Fund-Hardware/LibreWater/README.md

 ### This design is part of the Prototyping for LibreWater.

-**Mission of LibreWater:**  Provide Free and Open Source Hardware Designs for Solar-thermal Desalination that can be manufactured locally in Makerspaces
+**Mission of LibreWater:**  Providing Free and Open Source Hardware Designs for Solar-thermal Desalination that can be manufactured and innovated locally in Makerspaces across the world
 **Currently hosted by:**  Blue Greece - an Open Source Hardware Developer Collective
 **Owned by:** Turtles